 For more information on how the GFF supports universal health coverage, see our fact sheet here.

-After its first two years, the GFF is showing tangible results in its front-runner countries.
-Here are examples in three countries.
-More results can be found in the Annual Report (July 2018).
+The GFF is showing tangible results in its front-runner countries.
+Here are examples in three countries:

 - Tanzania has made progress in reducing mortality among children, but it still faces challenges in maternal health, family planning, and child nutrition.
-“One Plan II,” Tanzania’s GFF investment case, has allowed the country to implement a results-focused primary care program to improve the quantity and quality of reproductive, maternal, neonatal, child, and adolescent health and nutrition (RMNCAH-N) services quantity and quality in eight regions.
-A recent review of One Plan II progress shows improvements between 2014 and 2017 in key service delivery interventions, including increases in institutional deliveries, the percentage of pregnant women receiving at least four antenatal care visits (ANC4), and the quality of care and coverage of intermittent preventative treatment (IPT2) for malaria during antenatal care visits.
+“One Plan II,” Tanzania’s GFF investment case, has enabled the country to implement a results-focused primary care program to improve the quantity and quality of RMNCAH-N services quantity and quality in eight regions.
+A recent review of One Plan II progress shows improvements between 2014 and 2017 in key service delivery interventions, including increases in institutional deliveries, the percentage of pregnant women receiving at least four antenatal visits (ANC4), and the quality of care and coverage of intermittent preventive treatment (IPT2) for malaria during antenatal care visits.

 Global coordination is achieved through the GFF Investors Group composed of partners committed to co-investment in the GFF.
 The GFF Trust Fund Committee is made up of donors to the Trust Fund and is responsible for ensuring the Trust Fund mobilizes and uses its resources in a way that optimally supports the mission of the broader GFF.
 The global GFF governance arrangements are focused exclusively on the GFF’s core mandate of supporting smart, scaled, and sustainable financing to achieve RMNCAH-N results at the country level, both through the broader facility and the GFF Trust Fund.
 GFF governance is a lean mechanism that is designed to strengthen coordination between key investors so as to facilitate complementary financing of investment cases at the country level.
 This provides global support to the discussions around complementary financing that occur through the country platform.